evispa/NercuryObjectRouterBundle/UPGRADE_1_2.rst

 * A correct locale is preserved when redirecting to route.
 * Now you can listen for a object_router.get_response event.
 This is now a prefered way to get responses from other bundles.
-* Configuration is no longer necessary if the only contains the redirect route only, and all the actions are handles over events.
+* Configuration is no longer necessary if it contains the redirect route only, and all the actions are handled over events.
   In this case it can be safely removed.

 Breaking changes